bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 -  Circular references - where an attribute is typed to the item it belongs to- should be avoided

 - Collection types must NOT be used for any attribute.
-A relation of one-to-many cardinality must be created instead.
+A relation of one-to-many cardinality must be created instead

+- It's not possible to change the type of an attribute without raising the need to initialize the system.
+If not possible to initia

 #### Localization
 Localization allows for models and model attributes to be internationalized by providing names and descriptions.
 These names are seen in the backoffice when a user is viewing data.
 This helps as it provides meaningful context that is not provided when technical names are used.